» How to apply to the Developing Musicians Program

 Chamber Music, and Choir (Vocal Fry): Each semester our excellent ensemble tutors work with different ensembles.
 Students may request a particular ensemble, and all efforts will be made to accommodate them, however ensemble availability is subject to enrolment.
 All students must take individual lessons on their instrument (signed letter from private teacher is required by the 3rd week of rehearsals).
 Ensembles have multiple opportunities for performances each semester, both at ANU and throughout the ACT (including regular performances at embassies).

-Jazz Combo: The Music Development Program Jazz Combo is an ensemble for the aspiring jazz musician.
+Jazz Combo: The Developing Musicians Program Jazz Combo is an ensemble for the aspiring jazz musician.
 This ensemble caters for rhythm section players, vocalists, and wind players.
 This ensemble provides students the opportunity to learn how to play in a jazz combo setting with an emphasis on learning ensemble skills, repertoire and improvisation.

 Eligibility criteria: ACT students in years 7 to 12, already proficient in an instrument.